holochain/holochain-rust/doc/holochain_101/src/writing_development_kit.md

 There is a special additional one called `hc_init_globals` which we will discuss further.

-The Development Kit should implement and export one function per each in the above list.
+The Development Kit should implement and export one function per each native function from the list.
 The function should be called the same as its native form, but without the prefix.
 E.g. `hc_update_agent` should be called `update_agent` or `updateAgent`.
 That function should internally call the native function and handle the additional complexity around that.

 In order to call these "external" functions, you will need to import them and provide their signature, but in a WASM import compatible way.
 In Rust, for example, this is simply:
 ```rust